treasure-data/td-react-native-sdk/README.md

 })
 ```

-## (Android only) Track in app purchase events automatically
+## Track in app purchase events automatically
-This feature is only available in Android.
 You don't need to check for platform when calling this feature's APIs, they will simply be no-op.
 In app purchase event tracking is optional and not enable by default.
 To track in app purchase events automatically, you only need to add a line of code:
 ```javascript
 TreasureData.enableInAppPurchaseEvent();